noahpy/Copypale/README.md

 ![Logo](/assets/images/logo.png)
 # Copypale
-A new way of communicate and synchronize data between all your devices and with your friends!
+A new way of synchronizing data between anyone with any devices!

-## What is the aim of this project
+## My mission
 Synchronizing or sharing any kinds of data between diffrent devices can be time-consuming and stressful.
 I want to change this experince by enableing an instant, effortless synchronization between any kinds of devices, owned by any kinds of people, with any kinds of data.